peridio/docs/src/docs/reference/binaries.md

 A release is affected by a destroyed binary if the release is associated with a bundle that is associated with an artifact version that is associated with a destroyed binary.

 :::caution
-During [update resolution](/reference/cohorts.md#update-resolution), release resolution completes before binary resolution begins, but destroyed binaries are not valid candidates for binary resolution.
-This means that if release resolution resolves a release that then fails binary resolution, the requesting device will fail to resolve an update.
+Affected releases will not serve updates to devices which can cause devices to be be unable to update if the release is also required.
 :::

-For impacted releases, whether it causes a device to fail to resolve an update or not is dictated by:

-1. The impacted release's `required` and `next_release_prn` fields.
-2. Whether the impacted artifact version has a resolveable portable binary associated with it or not.
-See [targets and compatibility](#targets-and-compatibility).

 :::tip
-To avoid disrupting update resolution, it is recommended to archive any release that would be impacted before destroying the binary.
+To avoid disrupting device updates, it is recommended to archive any release that would be impacted before destroying the binary.
 You can see a list of releases associated with a binary most conveniently by viewing the binary in the Peridio Web Console.
 :::